Lessons from Berlin: Playing by the rules in the age of COVID-19

 The strange security of living in a rule-obsessed culture in these times.

-BERLIN – As a stereotypically friendly Canadian living in Berlin for the last decade, I've always found the German penchant for policing one another irritating – until COVID-19 came to town.
+BERLIN – As a stereotypical friendly Canadian living in Berlin for the last decade, I've always found the German penchant for policing one another irritating – until COVID-19 came to town.

 The directives include not coming within 1.5 metres of anyone.
 And not gathering in groups of more than two unless you belong to the same household.